Microsoft goes mainstream to win phone share

 Nokia, which now only makes smartphones running Windows, sold 5.6 million of its Lumia handsets in the first quarter, up 27 percent from the previous quarter, although that is still dwarfed by 37 million iPhone sales.

-Microsoft does not detail overall Windows phone sales or financials, but did say last quarter that phone-related revenue rose by $259 million (£166.7 million), which includes licensing revenue from Android phones, which use some technology patented by Microsoft.
+Microsoft does not detail overall Windows phone sales or financials, but did say last quarter that phone-related revenue rose by $259 million, which includes licensing revenue from Android phones, which use some technology patented by Microsoft.

 Windows phones tend to fare better overseas, where they have as much as 20 percent share in some markets such as Mexico and Poland, and almost 7 percent in Britain, according to Microsoft.